-The Montana Deer and Elk general rifle season is Saturday October 23rd.
+The Montana deer and elk general rifle season opens Saturday, October 22nd.
 Your hunting rig can be your best friend or your worst nightmare.
-To avoid breakdowns in the field make sure you have your vehicle serviced before you head out.
-Servicing your vehicle and make sure it runs properly is a great start.
+To avoid breakdowns in the field, make sure you have your vehicle serviced before you head out.
+Servicing your vehicle and making sure it runs properly is a great start.
 What you carry in your vehicle is also important.
 I have also included a list of items that experienced hunters have helped me put together.
-Each year I have added a few things with additional input from readers.
+Each year, I have added a few things with additional input from readers.
 It may seem like there are more items than you might have room for but if packed properly everything should fit nicely into your hunting rig.
 Pack the items that you are least likely to use first and the items you are more likely to use in last.
 Good Luck!
 Feel print it out for future reference.

 -A very good First Aid Kit that includes trauma treatment items in it